 "You think me contemptuous of you because you are a potbellied, kelp-chewing, decomposing pile of insect-attracting offal.
 To the contrary: these defects you cannot help, and it would be churlish to hold them against you.
-It is your stupidity, your selfpuffery, your use of words you do not understand, your ignorance, your baseness and your utter lack of acquaintance with morals and ethics that make you a fair target for ridicule."
+It is your stupidity, your self-puffery, your use of words you do not understand, your ignorance, your baseness and your utter lack of acquaintance with morals and ethics that make you a fair target for ridicule."

 Javen is the pseudonym of a middle-aged male elf who is the acknowledged master of a uniquely Throalic art form: satirical pottery.
 Like his competitors, Javen creates pots featuring scurrilous caricatures of noted public figures.
 The quality of his drawings is matched only by the ruthlessness of his wit.
-His sympathies are reformist, and the heads of the old guard trading houses are his favorite targets.
+His sympathies are reformist, and the heads of the old-guard trading houses are his favorite targets.
 However, he does not spare the royal family when he feels they are moving too slowly.
-Lately, he has taken to depicting King Varulus with a sack over his head, as if to say that the king has withdrawn from public life out of disinterest and foolish blindness.
-Though Merrox and other advisers are displeased by this depiction, Varulus feels that it serves a purpose by drawing attention away from the real reasons behind his absence.